webix-hub/docs/data/datatree/loading_data.md

 Loading from a database
 -------------------------

-To load data from database table(s) you should deal with both client- and server-sides.
+To load data from database table(s) you should deal with both client and server sides.

 **On the client side**

-- you must set config property [url](api/link/ui.tree_url_config.md) to (or  call method [load](api/link/ui.tree_load.md) with) a file realizing server-side 'communication'.
+- you should either define an [url](api/link/ui.tree_url_config.md) property or call the [load](api/link/ui.tree_load.md) method that would point to a file that implements  server-side communication.

 {{snippet
 Static loading from db.
 Client-side code.